 What I look for when choosing a travel toy

-Remember, you don’t need to pack as many toys as you think you do.
+Remember – you don’t have to pack as many toys as you think you should.
+You can check online sites like Toynk and look for small and compact, yet interesting toys that will entertain your child for hours!
 It is incredible to me how many toys many children in the US own.
 This is not normal for most of the world.
 You don’t have to travel with too many toys.
 Kids love playing with things they find outside: sticks, rocks and seashells are great play things while traveling.
 They also love playing with Mommy and Daddy’s things, a compact mirror, notebook and shampoo bottle can be great toys.
 It’s always fun to buy a special new toy in a different country, too.

 |Indestructible books have the benefits of a board book: they can’t be ripped and are non-toxic and washable, but they don’t take up the space and weight of a board book.
 Petra loves Flutter Fly, beautiful pictures, no words, so the story changes everytime we read it together.|